TrustInEd

 Pay

-In May 2020, the average yearly salary for geographers was $85,430.
-It is the pay at which half of the workers in an occupation earned more than that amount, and half earned less.
-One-tenth of the population made less than $53,630, while the other one-tenth made more than $117,100 per year.
+The median annual wage for geographers was $97,200 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $62,390, and the highest 10 percent earned more than $133,680.

 Job Projections